c09-blueprint/project-the-blueprint/README.md

 - Real-time syncing.
 Multiple users can be on the same board and see real-time changes.
 - There is a sanity check to ensure the input is a valid email.
 - Users can use the 'back' and 'forward' buttons on their browser to navigate through the pages they've visited.
 The information on the pages will persist.
 - If users are not logged in, the Blueprint button on the nav bar will redirect them to the landing page.
-Otherwise, logged in users will be redirect them to the 'My Workspace' dashboard.
+Otherwise, logged in users will be redirected to the 'My Workspace' dashboard.

 ## Tech Stack